How we feed our rabbits at Lupin Lapin Rabbitry

 The wonderful thing about sprouting is that just one cup of grain transforms to four to seven times the volume of food.

-Actual amount depends on when and what stage you desire to feed it.
-Feel free to eat them too.
+Actual amount depends on when and what stage it is when fed.

-You can chose to harvest just the green tops and they will continue to grow!
+You can choose to harvest just the green tops and they will continue to grow!
 Cut it with shears like mowing a lawn.

 Spouts are more easily digestible, so more nutritious with activated amino acids plus it increases water intake.